Swethas04/Quiz-App-Dart-CLI/README.md

 # Dart CLI Quiz App

-This is a simple command-line quiz application built using Dart as part of Week 1 of my Flutter Bootcamp.
+This is a simple command-line quiz application built using Dart.
 The project was designed to reinforce core Dart programming concepts through a practical and interactive console-based application.

 ## Features